Reptetion/SCPC-Web/readme.txt

 ﻿TIB - Coming soon!

-This is a simple and interactive website for TIB Corporation.
+This is an interactive website for TIB Corporation.

-© 2025 Created by A.C "Reptetion"
+© 2025 TIB Corporation